One Future Luncheon

-The luncheon will be a celebration of the positive change that is transforming North Minneapolis, our city, and our state.
+The luncheon was a celebration of the positive change that is transforming North Minneapolis, our city, and our state.
 Pledge to be part of the future we envision; a prosperous North Minneapolis – where we lead the nation in being the best state for Black students instead of the very worst – and where all children are healthy, secure, and academically successful, ultimately realizing their unlimited potential.

-It is an honor to have Geoffrey Canada author, speaker, and former President and Chief Executive Officer for the Harlem Children’s Zone (HCZ) from 1990 to 2014, and current President of the HCZ and Promise Academy Boards, as our guest speaker.
+It was an honor to have Geoffrey Canada author, speaker, and former President and Chief Executive Officer for the Harlem Children’s Zone (HCZ) from 1990 to 2014, and current President of the HCZ and Promise Academy Boards, as our guest speaker.
 Mr. Canada and HCZ have been featured in the documentary “Waiting for Superman,” as well as on “60 Minutes,” “The Oprah Winfrey Show,” “Anderson Cooper 360°,” “Black in America 2,” “The Charlie Rose Show”, This American Life, and in articles in The Washington Post, The Wall Street Journal, Forbes, and The Associated Press.
 In 2008, Houghton Mifflin published “Whatever It Takes,” by Paul Tough, a detailed look at the work of Mr. Canada and HCZ.